frankshearar/Home/Support-package-renames.md

 ## Solution

+* Add a "Rename" section to the "Manage Package" page
+  * Saving renames
+  * Pending renames
+* Update the "Deprecation" section on the "Manage Package" page
+* Show package renames on the "Display Package" page
+* Popularity Transfer
+* Visual Studio

 ### Add a "Rename" section to the "Manage Package" page

 We will add a new section to the "Manage Package" page that lets the package's owners link the current package to its replacements:

 ![image](https://user-images.githubusercontent.com/737941/77343450-ea787300-6cee-11ea-95f1-935ffc452fd1.png)

-Clicking on the `Learn more` link will lead the customer to a documentation page detailing explaining how to "rename" a package.
+Clicking on the `Learn more` link will lead you to a documentation page detailing explaining how to "rename" a package.
 The documentation will also explain the transfer popularity feature.

 You can select any package as the `New package` that is different from the current package as long as it has at least one listed and non-deleted version.
 Furthermore, the `New package` may be a package owned by a different account.